 Departments can be given the ability to override this information (as viewed on your departmental website only) or manually add projects that are not listed.
 If you have never used this function before, you must contact email@example.com to get set up.
 Departments currently set up are Mechanical Engineering-Engineering Mechanics, Electrical and Computer Engineering, and Computer Science.

 It is important to use properly structured HTML headings when organizing your web content.
 Think of webpage headings as a table of contents for a story.

 Headings are not required on webpages.
 However, they help break up and organize lengthy informational webpages—improving readability.
 Proper heading use is not only important for accessibility, it also has search engine optimization benefits, which can help your webpages rank higher in Google’s search results.

 Data tables present tabular information in a grid.
-They are made up of columns and rows that communicate the meaning of the information.
+They are made up of columns and rows that communicate the meaning of the information and relationships between data.
 There are several options for styling your data in tables to allow for a clean, visually appealing look.

 The Approval Workflow in OU Campus is an optional function that a department can use when creating or editing content that needs approval from someone else before being published.
 This process allows the item to remain checked out to a user throughout the process until it has been completed—either published or reverted back to the previous version.
 Keeping content checked out is important so that the item is not published unintentionally before it should be.

 - The item goes from being checked out to the editor to being checked out by the approver and possibly back to the editor depending on what the approver selects.

 - The approver can deny the changes or publish/approve them.